rabia-desing/Google-Book-Search-Engine/README.md

 ## How to run:

-You can run the application by opening the terminal in your MAC and type following:
+You can run the application by following below steps and running the commands in project root directory:

-NPM RUN START

-or

-NPM RUN DEVELOP
+1: Install npm packages

+npm install

+2: Develop and Run
+npm run develop

+If you want to start only backend server:

+npm run start

+If you want build project:

+npm run build

 ## ScreenShots